wadester/asciidoc_notes/README.md

 3. Add spaces around bullets/pre-formatted text.

+4. Fix numbered and lettered lists to use N., not N)

-4. Fix links to use the link: tag.
+5. Fix links to use the link: tag.

-5. Use [start=1] to restart a list in the same block, for example after a paragraph.
+6. Use [start=1] to restart a list in the same block, for example after a paragraph.

-6. Convert numbered lists to use "." after them.
+7. Convert numbered lists to use "." after them.

 This would be a sample paragraph.
 To restart the list use the [start=1] tag.